 So that’s why it makes sense that the architecture of the Newport Beach Civic Center and Park (NBCC) should match that vision.
 The roofline looks like waves and when I walk into the park the paths wind and turn in a natural rolling motion.

 I can see how the blue bridges match the color of blue skies and the blue Pacific.
 Pops of color from the sculpture gardens dot the landscape.

-Location: Right near the entrance to Fashion Island off MacArthur Boulevard — sitting in a strip between Avocado and MacArthur in Newport Beach.
-(Address: 100 Civic Center Drive, Newport Beach, CA) MAP TO NEWPORT BEACH CIVIC CENTER AND PARK
+How to Get to Newport Beach Civic Center Park: Right near the entrance to Fashion Island off MacArthur Boulevard — sitting in a strip between Avocado and MacArthur in Newport Beach.
+(Address: 100 Civic Center Drive, Newport Beach, CA) MAP TO NEWPORT BEACH CIVIC CENTER PARK